Skip to main content

 Key Takeaways

-• Use manual acknowledgments and durable queues in production
+• Use manual acknowledgments and durable queues with persistent messages in production — auto-ack and transient messages are for development only

 Next: RabbitMQ Messaging Patterns →